miemiy/Devices-docs/surface-hub/surface-hub-2s-connect.md

 ## Project using cables to Surface Hub 2S

 To project your screen with cables, connect using the ports along the bottom edge of the compute cartridge.
-The compute cartridge has an HDMI port, a USB-C port, USB-A, as well as the Ethernet port and DisplayPort.
+The compute cartridge has an HDMI port, a USB-C port, USB-A, and the Ethernet port and DisplayPort.

 You can project in with USB-C or HDMI—the DisplayPort is only for mirroring your Surface Hub’s screen on another screen.